klmn800/media-wall/README.md

 ## Key Features

 - **Masonry grid layout** — Dense, beautiful wall with minimal gaps.
-Browser zoom controls density
+Configurable column and gap width.
-- **Video autoplay** — Videos play silently as you scroll, pause and unload when off-screen to free memory
+- **Video autoplay** — Videos play silently as you scroll, pause and unload when off-screen to free memory.
-- **Configurable video delay** — Set a delay before videos begin playing (0s to 3s)
+- **Configurable video delay** — Set a delay before videos begin playing (0s to 3s).
-- **Global video pause** — Freeze all grid videos with one button or keystroke
+- **Global video pause** — Freeze all grid videos with one button or keystroke.
-- **Click-to-isolate lightbox** — Full-res images and videos with controls, sound, and loop toggle
+- **Click-to-isolate lightbox** — Full-res images and videos with controls, sound, and loop toggle.
 - **Tagging system** — Tag items for grouping and filtering.
-Hover to see, click to edit in lightbox
+Hover to see, click to edit in lightbox.
-- **Tag include/exclude filtering** — Include tags (blue) to show only matching items, exclude tags (red) to hide them
+- **Tag include/exclude filtering** — Include tags (blue) to show only matching items, exclude tags (red) to hide them.
-- **Bulk operations** — Select Mode for multi-select tagging and deleting
+- **Bulk operations** — Select Mode for multi-select tagging and deleting.
-- **Sorting & filtering** — Sort by date/name/size/type, filter by tag or media type, search by filename
+- **Sorting & filtering** — Sort by date/name/size/type, filter by tag or media type, search by filename.
-- **Autoscroll** — Hands-free gallery mode with real-time adjustable speed
+- **Autoscroll** — Hands-free gallery mode with real-time adjustable speed.
-- **Soft delete** — Trashed files move to `.trash/`, recoverable by moving them back
+- **Soft delete** — Trashed files move to `.trash/`, recoverable by moving them back.
-- **Dark theme** — Media-focused design, minimal chrome, everything gets out of the way
+- **Dark theme** — Media-focused design, minimal chrome, everything gets out of the way.
-- **Infinite scroll** — Items load in paginated batches for performance with large collections

 ## Installation